mhackett909/WebBills/README.md

 ## Key Features

 - **User Authentication & Security**: JWT-based authentication, secure password hashing, and refresh token support.
 - **Bill Management**: Create, update, and view bills.
-Bills can be archived (recycled) and restored.
+Bills can be archived, recycled, and restored.
 - **Entry Management**: Track financial entries with advanced filtering, sorting, and statistics (including top payees/payers, overpaid entries, and more).
 - **Payment Tracking**: Record, update, and view payments linked to entries.
 Automatic calculation of paid/overpaid status.
 - **Recycle Bin**: Soft-delete (recycle) bills, entries, and payments, with endpoints to view and restore recycled items.